Simple and Reliable CPU/MEM Usage Monitoring Tool

 3. Edit cpualert_setup.txt to define thresholds and intervals.

-4. Edit cpualert_email.txt to define your SMTP and Telegram settings.
+4. Edit cpualert_email.txt to define your SMTP, Microsoft Teams webhook, and Telegram settings.

-5. Run cpualert -check first to validate config format, then run cpualert -test to confirm Email and Telegram delivery before enabling background mode.
+5. Run cpualert -check first to validate config format, then run cpualert -test to confirm Email, Microsoft Teams, and Telegram delivery before enabling background mode.

 6. Place your valid license.dat in the same folder.